 News & Notes

-- Tips on fall hiking! - Don't let concern about ticks and Lyme disease stop you from enjoying the hiking experience.
+- Don't miss the Banff Mountain Film Festival!
+A collection of short films about oudoor adventure sports, mountain culture and the environment.
+Tues, Feb 26 and Wed, Feb 28 at 7:00pm at the wonderful old Lafayette Theater in Suffern, NY. - Tips about hiking in winter! - Don't let concern about ticks and Lyme disease stop you from enjoying the hiking experience.
 Get the facts - Be prepared!
 Take a Wilderness First Aid class; given by AMC/WMS, NOLS, SOLO. - Get the latest hiking maps from the NY-NY Trail Conference; on coated paper and via apps for Apple/Android,

 What to Bring For my group hikes & other group/guided hikes (under 4 hrs) - WATER!
 Up to 1 liter/qt per hour recommended; also electrolyte drink - Food: trail mix/salty snack, protein/energy bar, nuts, fruit - Backpack or fanny pack - ID, emergency contact, list of medications & allergies

 Other Suggestions (longer hikes or when hiking without a guide) - Extra food and water - Trail map, guide book, compass, GPS - First aid kit (include mandatory medications) - Bug spray - apply to skin, spray on clothes, boots, hat - Sunscreen, sunglasses, lip balm - Cell phone, whistle, mirror, flashlight, lighter/matches/firestarter - Camera, binoculars, multi-tool - TP, tissues/napkins, moist towelettes, hefty bag, bright bandanna